MM2-0/Kvaesitso/docs/docs/user-guide/faq.md

 ## Can I remove / customize the clock?

-Yes, you can customize the clock style by going to Settings > Widgets > Clock and selecting a different style.
+Yes, you can customize the clock style by going to Settings > Home screen > Clock and selecting a different style.
 There is also an "empty style" that will remove the clock entirely.

 ## The toggle to grant notification access is disabled